 Candidates retaking one or more subjects

-If a candidate is not satisfied with the grade he or she has achieved in one or more subjects, or for TOK or the EE requirement, the candidate may take the subject(s) again.
+If a candidate is not satisfied with the grade they have achieved in one or more subjects, or for TOK or the EE requirement, the candidate may take the subject(s) again.
 This can be in the examination session six months later or, in principle, after any period of time.
 However, when a subject is taken again, if significant new curriculum or assessment requirements have been introduced, the candidate must comply with those new requirements.
 Also, it is important to check whether the subject/level/response language is available in the targeted session.

 A school is under no obligation to register a candidate who wishes to take one or more subjects again, regardless of whether the candidate was a diploma or course candidate, or did or did not previously attend the school.
 Registering a candidate to retake one or more subjects involves accepting all academic and administrative responsibilities for that candidate, regardless of whether the candidate previously attended a different school.